 Do you have any advice for budding logo designers — metal or otherwise?

 It is better to specialize yourself in something you really feel for.
 Try to find as many inspirational surroundings as possible to unleash your creativity.
 That is something that also applies to artists who want to reach the general public as well the metal public.

 Win a signed copy of Szpajdel’s book Lord of the Logos

 “This book is a collection of work by Christophe Szpajdel, an artist whose fans in the underground black metal community worship him as the Lord of the Logos.
 It includes hundreds of powerful logos, each of which captures the force of this musical genre anew.
 Through his surprising use of aesthetic influences such as art deco and nature, Szpajdel has brought a new dynamic into the gothic visuality of heavy metal.
 This publication, which is done in the style of a black prayerbook, shows not only how he has succeeded in leaving his own visual mark on this music, but how he has also expanded the canon of forms it uses.”

 Release: January 2010

 Price: € 35,00 / $ 55,00 / £ 32,50

 Features: 272 pages, full color, softcover, gold embossing

-To enter the draw, leave a comment naming someone you want to see interviewed on Logo Design Love.
-One commenter will be chosen randomly on Friday 26th February, notified by email, and posted here.
+To enter the draw, leave a comment naming someone else you’d like to see interviewed here.
+The winner will be chosen randomly on Friday 26th February and notified by email.